alexoliyad/Delivery/README.md

-# ☕ Online Café Ordering System
+# ☕ Online Café Ordering And Delivery System

 ## 📝 Project Overview
 The **Online Café Ordering System** is a user-friendly Java GUI application designed for Haramaya university students to order food and beverages online.
 This project simplifies order placement, total price calculation, and payment processing.